nightscout/Trio/fastlane/testflight.md

 These instructions allow you to build Trio without having access to a Mac.

-* You can install Trio on phones via TestFlight that are not connected to your computer
+* You can install Trio on phones using TestFlight that are not connected to your computer
 * You can send builds and updates to those you care for
 * You can install Trio on your phone using only the TestFlight app if a phone was lost or the app is accidentally deleted
 * You do not need to worry about specific Xcode/Mac versions for a given iOS

 ## **Automatic Builds**
->

 > The browser build defaults to automatically updating and building a new version of Trio according to this schedule:
-> - automatically checks for updates weekly on Wednesdays and if updates are found, it will build a new version of the app
-> - automatically builds once a month regardless of whether there are updates on the first of the month
-> - with each scheduled run (weekly or monthly), a successful Build Trio log appears - if the time is very short, it did not need to build - only the long actions (>10 minutes) built a new Trio app
 >
+> * automatically checks for updates weekly on Wednesdays and if updates are found, it will build a new version of the app
+> * automatically builds once a month regardless of whether there are updates on the first of the month
+> * with each scheduled run (weekly or monthly), a successful Build Trio log appears * if the time is very short, it did not need to build * only the long actions (>10 minutes) built a new Trio app
+>
 > It also creates an alive branch, if you don't already have one.
 See [Why do I have an alive branch?](#why-do-i-have-an-alive-branch).
->

 ## Introduction